“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 Behind them, Blue’s notes have changed pace, causing them all to turn and look.
 The swarm isn’t following Zephyr anymore: they’re all buzzing around something on the ground.

 Uh oh.
 Either some honey melted and fell, or, more likely since all the combee are there, the sponge fell.
-They quickly withdraw their pokemon, and after Leaf grabs the sixth ball that Red didn’t have space for, they run for the bikes.
+They quickly withdraw their pokemon, and Leaf grabs the net from Red as he puts the lid of his container box back on and withdraws it.
+Leaf clips the sixth ball that Red didn’t have space for onto her belt, then collapses the net and hands it to him as they run for the bikes.

 Blue already brought Zephyr down beside him, and as soon as he sees them run for the bikes, he heads for them too, commanding Zephyr to follow.
 Leaf and Aiko bring out their pidgey and spearow to follow too, and Red has a moment to miss his own spearow again.
 How do I still not have a flyer!
 He glances at all the combee flying nearby, but keeps running.
 They’re not particularly useful or interesting to him, and it’s not worth going near the swarm.